tmssoftware/smartsetup/tmstest/README.md

 But besides this, we have our own utilities to make common stuff simple. `util.profile_startup.ps1` defines the following aliases:
-   * **rsvars**: will run the rsvars for the Delphi version used for the tests.
    * **tmstest**: will call tmstest.ps1.
 One thing with PowerShell is that it doesn't run commands in the current folder, so adding an alias is the simplest way to know a command will be found.
+   * **msbuild**: will build the projects in the current folder using msbuild.

    Some others might be added in the future to `util.profile_startup.ps1`

+The following environment variables are set:
+   * **TMS_RSVARS**: This is the location for rsvars.bat for the delphi version we are testing.
+That version is set in `util.set_starting_config_yaml.ps1`

+> [!NOTE]
+> We can't run rsvars from powershell.
+It runs, but the call is `cmd.exe rsvars.bat` which means that when the call ends, the variables rsvars set are forgotten.
+We already provide a command that runs msbuild.exe (`msbuild`) But if you need more control, to run msbuild directly, you need to create a .bat, and call it from the test script.
+Inside the bat you can write `"%TMS_RSVARS%"` to execute rsvars.

 A starting tms.config.yaml is provided automatically to all `tms` calls, so you don't need to specify what is already specified there.

 ### Delphi
 A command `tmstest_util` is provided that can be called from the scripts, to add specific delphi-only functionality we want to test, or stuff that is done simpler/faster in delphi.
-Currenty tmstest_util has the commands:
+Currently tmstest_util has the commands:
   *  **delete-folder**: Deletes a folder, or moves the files to the locked folder if not possible.
   *  **clean-locked**: Deletes the locked folder.